 - Video presentation + online discussion (total 30 minutes)

 The Program Comittee will combine the accepted proposals in different thematic blocks, each led by a moderator.
 A keynote presentation will be delivered for each of the four strands.

 In the video/online-format the presenter might participate from the distance, but have to be present via the online-interface created by the conference-organisers.

-Proposals have to adress one of the 4 strands and should include the preferred session format and a list of technical requirements.
+Proposals have to adress one of the 4 strands and should include the preferred session format, a proposal abstract and a list of technical requirements.